Gichohi-Simon/Gichohi-Simon/README.md

 ##ABOUT ME

--  💻 I'm a Full Stack Web deVeloper.
+-  💻 I'm a FullStack Web deVeloper.
 -  🤓 Javascript fan.
 -  📧 How to reach me: njogugichohi56@gmail.com.